 Greene County, Georgia maintains a stable business tax environment and offers attractive incentives to new and existing businesses to encourage the creation of new jobs and investment.
 Our Leadership Team is very pro-economic development, and supports The Office of Economic Development and their efforts to be an ongoing resource for workforce recruitment, positive public relations and marketing, navigating tax incentives and needs from offices around the county.
 The Greene County Development Authority and our joint development authority, The Lake Oconee Area Development Authority, work closely with our team to assist as needed with projects.
 The Greene County Manufacturers Council offers a league of professionals with strong connections and industry best practices that are shared through networking and education seminars on a quarterly basis.

 - Job Tax Credit Program Qualified businesses in Greene County may qualify for this credit if they create at least 10 net new jobs in a calendar year.
-Job Tax Credits of $3,000 each year for five years for each new full time job created and maintained.
-For example: $3,000 x 10 new jobs x 5 years = $150,000 in tax credits.
+Beginning in 2018, Job Tax Credits of $1,750 (including Joint Development Authority (JDA) credit) each year for five years for each new full time job created and maintained.
+For example: $1,750 x 15 new jobs x 5 years = $131,250 in tax credits.
 Special zones around Greene County that are designated as Less Developed Census Tracts or Opportunity Zones are eligible for a $3,500 job tax credit which can be applied to 100% of corporate income tax liability with excess to payroll withholding.

 - Port Job Tax Credit Bonus is a $1,250 per job bonus for businesses that already qualify for the job tax credits and have a 10% increase in Georgia Port traffic over the previous year.